 Business Licenses: Depending on its type of business and where it is located, your corporation may need to obtain other local and state business licenses.

 All corporations organized outside of Nevada must register with the Nevada Secretary of State to do business in Nevada.
 Foreign corporations must appoint a registered agent for service of process physically located in Nevada.
 To register, file a Foreign (Non-Nevada) Corporation Qualification.
 The application must be accompanied by an original certificate of good standing or existence, no more than 90 days old, from the Secretary of State or similar official of the foreign corporation's home state.
 The form may be filed online, or by mail.
-The filing fee is based on the number of authorized shares of the foreign corporation.
+The filing fee is based on the number of authorized shares of the foreign corporation with an initial fee of $150.

 Before filing, make sure the corporation's name is available in Nevada by checking the Nevada business name database.
 If the name is not available, the foreign corporation must adopt a fictitious name for use in Nevada, and provide a resolution from the Board of Directors signed by the Secretary adopting this fictitious name.